yash251/crypto-zombies/README.md

 # crypto-zombies

+Here I have saved every step I have done while creating this project.
+Done with the help of Loom network

 // Step 1 - Declared 2 variables (7,8).
 We have created dnaModulus so that way we can later use the modulus operator % to shorten an integer to 16 digits.
 // Step 2 - Created struct Zombie (10) with 2 properties
 // Step 3 - Created an array of struct Zombie